 See more tips for dealing with troublesome garden squirrels on our Squirrels Pest Page.

 When Can You Feed the Birds?

-Birds get their food from a variety of sources and migrate on their own schedule so your feeding doesn’t have much impact overall.
-In the case of a bad winter storm, however, your feed could actually make a difference.
+Birds get their food from a variety of sources and migrate on their own schedule, so your feeding doesn’t have much impact overall.
+Think of it as an “extra” treat or supplement.